 Choosing a tour company can be one of the most difficult parts of planning for your Inca Trail adventure because there are so many to pick from!
 Try not to be too overwhelmed by the options, and remember that most companies offer practically the same tour.

-Most companies include all of these services – and so the cost of the tour is higher.
-If you have a lot of your own trekking gear, you can lower your costs by opting for a company that allows you to bring your own.
+Many companies include sleeping bags and sleeping mats in the price of the tour; if you have a lot of your own trekking gear, you can lower your costs by opting for a company that allows you to bring your own.

-There are many other options for tour operators on the Inca Trail, so start your search with these three and compare them to others you come across.
+There are many other options for tour operators on the Inca Trail, so start your search with Alpaca Expeditions and compare them to others you come across.
+You can receive a 5% discount off your trek by using discount code WorldlyAdventurer when enquiring.

 Remember to look for the inclusion of transportation to the trailhead and back from Machu Picchu, the number of included meals, the inclusion of a tour of Machu Picchu once you arrive, and, of course, the price plus the price of any add-ons you may want.